Membership function (mathematics): Capacity

-See the article on Capacity of a set for a closely related definition in mathematics.

 One application of membership functions is as capacities in decision theory.

 In decision theory, a capacity is defined as a function, $\nu$ from S, the set of subsets of some set, into $[0,1]$, such that $\nu$ is set-wise monotone and is normalized (i.e. $\nu(\empty) = 0, \nu(\Omega)=1).$ This is a generalization of the notion of a probability measure, where the probability axiom of countable additivity is weakened.
 A capacity is used as a subjective measure of the likelihood of an event, and the "expected value" of an outcome given a certain capacity can be found by taking the Choquet integral over the capacity.